-This page lists known issues with Varnish Controller.
-These can be identified bugs that are being worked on with potential workarounds for them.
-If nothing else is stated, these issues applies to all versions.
+This page lists known issues with Varnish Controller; for example, identified bugs that are being worked on, along with potential workarounds.
+If not stated, these issues apply to all versions.

-The Varnish Controller uses the PostgreSQL UPSERT logic, a query would look like this INSERT INTO varnish_stat ON CONFLICT DO UPDATE data
+Varnish Controller uses the PostgreSQL UPSERT logic; a query would look like this: INSERT INTO varnish_stat ON CONFLICT DO UPDATE data

 .
-These queries may cause issues after running the Varnish Controller for some time.
-Depending on the number of agents, Varnish statistic counters, routers, and domains you will get this error:
+These queries may cause issues after running Varnish Controller for some time.
+Depending on the number of agents, Varnish statistic counters, routers, and domains, you will get this error:

 ERROR: nextval: reached maximum value of sequence "varnish_stat_id_seq" (2147483647)